Manfred-roiger/scripts/README.md

 # scripts
 Collection of scripts used for Mac management.
 Mainly for JSS policies and extension attributes.
+Some scripts are especially suitable for Macs in an AD environment.